doums/baru/README.md

 * wired (state)
 * audio sink and source (level, muted)
 * brightness
-* cpu usage and temperature
+* cpu usage, frequency and temperature
 * memory (percent or used/total in gigabyte/gibibyte)
 * dynamic and customizable labels
 * customizable format output